Parsa-Rajabi/CMPT-276/docs/mini-project.md

 ### Github Items

-- `[10 marks (1 mark each)]` Write, complete and merge at least 10 github issues using branches and pull requestes.
+- `[10 marks (1 mark each)]` Write, complete and merge at least 10 github issues using branches and pull requests.
 These issues must have:
    - Description of the issue, including acceptance criteria or definition of what "done" means
    - Assignees (you can assign yourself)
    - Labels (Create at least 3 new labels for your repo)